Wyatt's rebellion: Throckmorton

-The Legacy
+Legacy

 Despite the limited immediate impact of Wyatt’s Rebellion, it had some lasting effects.
-Many, including some of his adversaries, were sympathetic to his daring and gallantry, and at the time of Wyatt’s execution, people crowded in to dip their handkerchiefs in his blood.
+Many, including some of his adversaries, were sympathetic to his daring and gallantry, and at the time of Wyatt’s execution, people crowded to dip their handkerchiefs in his blood.
 “His legend was quickly being established.”
 Many began to view Wyatt as a martyr, and those who disliked Mary’s marriage to Philip regarded Wyatt and his followers as patriots and not heretics.
 Christopher Goodman, a 16th century clergyman, wrote the following:

 “If it is treason to defend the Gospel and his country from cruel strangers and enemies, then was Wyatt a traitor and rebel.
 But if this was his duty, and all others that professed Christ amongst you, then are all such traitors, as did deceive him: and such as took not his part also, when time and occasion by him was justly offered.”

-Note on Names
+Note on names

 Spelling variations are common in early writings, both between documents and within them.
 Here are some name variations that appear: